History of Adrian Peterson in Timeline

 On October 10, 2017, Adrian Peterson was traded to the Arizona Cardinals for a conditional sixth-round draft pick.

-On December 15, 2017, Adrian Peterson was placed on injured reserve by the Arizona Cardinals due to a neck injury.
+On December 15, 2017, Adrian Peterson was placed on injured reserve due to a neck injury.

-In 2017, Adrian Peterson signed a two-year contract with the New Orleans Saints, later traded to the Arizona Cardinals.
+In 2017, Adrian Peterson signed a two-year contract with the New Orleans Saints but was traded to the Arizona Cardinals mid-season before being released.

 2017: Viral Street Interview

-In 2017, a video clip of Adrian Peterson went viral after he gave a random street interview on handling road rage, without the interviewer initially knowing his identity.
+In 2017, a video clip of Adrian Peterson went viral after he gave a random street interview about how to handle road rage situations without the interviewer knowing who he was until the end.

 March 13, 2018: Released by Cardinals